The Definition of Growth Mindset.

-Each day writes out three things you’re grateful for, write out an I am affirmation, and your desires.
+Each day write out three things you’re grateful for, write out an I am affirmation and your desires.
 When you’re done that, write out what you need to do today.
 This practice will only take you 5 minutes and can change your life.
 I have tons more info on this mindset practice you can find here.

 Meditation is a great way to clear your mind and be open to new things and new experiences.
 Mediation allows you to connect with your inner self and find the path that you should be on in your life.